Working with ACS Data Profile Tables

 Introduction

-analysis.
-This post demonstrates how to work with these tables
+commonly used in analysis.
+This post demonstrates how to work

 First, we’ll define a lookup table of useful variables from the Census Data Profile tables.
 These tables contain pre-calculated percentages and key demographic/economic indicators that are commonly used in analysis.
 The lookup table has three columns: